icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 - [Streetmix](https://streetmix.net/) - A collaborative civic engagement platform for urban design.
 Design, remix, and share your neighborhood street with Streetmix.
 - [A/B Street](https://www.abstreet.org) - Edit streets and intersections, explore the effects through traffic simulation on all modes, and use the resulting visualizations to communicate a proposal.
 Apache licensed, runs anywhere with OpenStreetMap, and works on the web or as an offline download.
 - [Space Syntax](https://www.spacesyntax.net/software/) - Spatial & Network Analysis software is available to professional practitioners and academic researchers for commercial and non-commercial use.
-- [ITHIM](https://www.mrc-epid.cam.ac.uk/research/research-areas/public-health-modelling/ithim) <i>- Integrated Transport and Health Impact Model (ITHIM) refers to a range of related models and tools developed to perform integrated assessment of the health effects of transport scenarios and policies at the urban and national level.</i> <b>- 综合交通和健康影响模型 (ITHIM) 是指一系列相关模型和工具，用于在城市和国家层面对交通情景和政策的健康影响进行综合评估。</b> <i>This page points to different literature, R code, and</i><b>此页面指向不同的文献、R 代码和</b> [US specific resources](https://skylab.cdph.ca.gov/HealthyMobilityOptionTool-ITHIM/).
+- [ITHIM](https://www.mrc-epid.cam.ac.uk/research/research-areas/public-health-modelling/ithim) - Integrated Transport and Health Impact Model (ITHIM) refers to a range of related models and tools developed to perform integrated assessment of the health effects of transport scenarios and policies at the urban and national level.
+This page points to different literature, R code, and [US specific resources](https://skylab.cdph.ca.gov/HealthyMobilityOptionTool-ITHIM/).

 ## Educational and Informational Resources